oleksandr-khoma/ci-cd-final-project/SOLUTION.md

 Result: ✅ **package.json, src/, tests/ all exist!**

-## The Solution: Combine Tasks Into One
+## The Solution: 3 Tasks with Shared Workspace

-Since emptyDir doesn't persist between task pods in your environment, we combine all CI steps into a SINGLE task:
+Since emptyDir doesn't persist between task pods in your environment, we created 3 tasks that all run in sequence with a shared workspace:

 **New Architecture:**
 ```
-Single Task Pod (nodejs-ci-all-in-one):
-  Step 1: git-clone   → Clone repo to /workspace/source/repo
+Task 1 (git-clone-repo):  → Clone repo to /workspace/source/repo
-  Step 2: lint        → Run ESLint (same pod, files still there!)
+Task 2 (npm-lint):         → Run ESLint (reads from /workspace/source/repo)
-  Step 3: test        → Run Jest (same pod, files still there!)
+Task 3 (npm-test):         → Run Jest (reads from /workspace/source/repo)
 ```

-All steps run in the **same pod**, so the workspace persists!
+**Key Insight:** In your environment, tasks that use the SAME workspace and run SEQUENTIALLY can share data via emptyDir.
+The issue was only with the ClusterTask git-clone which uses a different workspace name.

 ## Files Created

 ### 1. `.tekton/all-in-one-task.yml`
-A single task that:
+Three separate tasks that share the same workspace:
-- Clones the repository using `alpine/git`
+- **git-clone-repo**: Clones the repository using `alpine/git` to `/workspace/source/repo`
-- Installs dependencies and runs ESLint using `node:20-alpine`
+- **npm-lint**: Installs dependencies and runs ESLint using `node:20-alpine`
-- Runs Jest tests using `node:20-alpine`
+- **npm-test**: Runs Jest tests using `node:20-alpine`

-All in ONE task pod, so files persist across steps!
+All tasks use the same workspace path, so files persist between tasks!

 ### 2. `pipeline-simple.yml`
-A simplified pipeline:
+A simplified pipeline with better visibility:
-- Task 1: `ci-checks` (clone + lint + test in one task)
+- Task 1: `clone` (git-clone-repo)
+- Task 2: `lint` (npm-lint)
+- Task 3: `test` (npm-test)
-- Task 2: `build-image` (buildah)
+- Task 4: `build-image` (buildah)
-- Task 3: `deploy` (openshift-client)
+- Task 5: `deploy` (openshift-client)

 ### 3. `run-pipeline-simple.sh`
 Script to run the simplified pipeline